 - Your toddler should drink water throughout the day.
 Include it at meals and snacks whenever possible and offer it between meals.

-- Offer lots of water-rich produce like melon, berries, bell peppers, pears, mangoes, citrus, cucumbers, grapes and more.
+- Offer lots of water-rich produce like melon, berries, bell peppers, pears, mangoes, citrus, cucumbers, grapes, and more.
 This will help, especially if your toddler doesn’t love to drink water.

 - Include fiber-rich foods like whole grains (oatmeal, Peanut Butter Oatmeal Balls) in your toddler’s diet—but use them with a lot of water, healthy fats, and water-rich foods to help the digestive system work well.
 Otherwise you may make the situation worse!

-- Encourage your child to poop when they need to poop, instead of holding it in, whether they’re in diapers or are potty trained.
-This can occur if they have to go at school and don’t want to or as a reaction to potty training or another change in their normal routine.
+- Encourage your child to poop when they need to poop, instead of holding it in, whether they’re in diapers or they are potty trained.
+This can occur if they have to go at school and don’t want to or as a reaction to potty training or another change in their routine.